 Special request for booking an Amtrak bedroom

 Each car features two bedrooms that can be converted into a suite, resembling hotel rooms with connecting interior doors.
-If necessary, you can book a bedroom for three people; however, two individuals will need to share the lower bed, which will be cozy.
+Amtrak might allow you to book three people in a room; however, two individuals must share the cozy lower bed.
+Amtrak can change this at any time.

 For special reservations, please call Amtrak at 1-800-USA-Rail.